 After repeated erythrocytic cycle, merozoites invading fresh RBCs develops into gametocytes.
 Gametocytes takes part in sexual reproduction.

 Sexual reproduction of plasmodium

 The gametocyte requires low temperature for further development.
 Due to this, gametocytes require transfer from man to female anopheles.
-When female anopheles mosquito suck blood from infected man, gametocytes are transferred to it.
-Gametocytes travel into stomach where they somehow escape digestion and hatch out from RBCs into the lumen of mosquito.
+When female anopheles mosquito suck blood from infected man, gametocytes are transferred to them.
+Gametocytes travel into stomach where they somehow escape digestion and hatch out from RBCs in the lumen of mosquito.
 It then actively involved in sexual reproduction.

-Sexual cycle of plasmodium is divided into 3-stages namely: Gametogony, Fertilization and sporogony.
+Sexual cycle of plasmodium is also divided into 3-stages namely: Gametogony, Fertilization and sporogony.

 1. Gametogony (Gametogenesis)